Betty Acquah: Career

-Acquah has been working for seven years for the art gallery of the Center for National Culture in Accra and has been curating exhibitions at the Berj Art Gallery from 2002 to 2005.
+Acquah has been working for the art gallery of the Center for National Culture in Accra from 1989-1993and has been curating exhibitions at the Berj Art Gallery from 2002 to 2005.
 She is a member of Ghana Association of Visual Artists.
 In June 2019, she said in an interview with Newsday BBC that she hoped for the opening of a national art gallery in Ghana.